phanstudio/Storydowns/README.md

 # Novel Haven

+First app i ever made with python😋 kinda buggy. if you run into ay issues, post it in issues.
 Welcome to Novel Haven, your go-to app for downloading and reading novels with ease.
 Built with custom Tkinter, a Python framework, Novel Haven provides a user-friendly interface for discovering, downloading, and enjoying your favorite novels.
 Whether you're a bookworm or just looking for a convenient way to explore new stories, Novel Haven has you covered.

 ## Table of Contents